thales-markets/thales-improvement-proposals/TIPs/TIP-95.md

 ## Simple Summary

-This TIP proposes to add the discount concept that aims to balance the AMM as introduced in Thales AMM
+This TIP proposes to add the discount concept to Overtime that aims to balance the Sports AMM as introduced in Thales AMM

 ## Abstract